CtopCsUtahEdu/bricklib/README.md

 ***Artifact Evaluation Package***

-For the public version of our source code, which also includes more experiments, see [Bricklib on Github](https://github.com/CtopCsUtahEdu/bricklib).
+For the public version of our source code, which includes more experiments, see [Bricklib on Github](https://github.com/CtopCsUtahEdu/bricklib).

-For our code documentation generated from doxygen, see [Bricklib documentation](https://bricks.run/).
+For our code documentation generated from Doxygen, see [Bricklib documentation](https://bricks.run/).

 ## Getting started